lfreese/female_geosci/README.md

 # female_geosci

-There are four data files that have been cleaned up for public use: university_data.csv is the faculty data aggregated by University discipline_data.csv is the faculty data aggregated by subdiscipline grad_postdoc_data.csv is postdoc and graduate student data (from https://www.nsf.gov/statistics/srvygradpostdoc/) grad_time_data.csv is graduate data over time (from https://www.nsf.gov/statistics/srvydoctorates/)
+There are four data files that have been cleaned up for public use: discipline_data.csv is the faculty data aggregated by subdiscipline grad_postdoc_data.csv is postdoc and graduate student data (from https://www.nsf.gov/statistics/srvygradpostdoc/) grad_time_data.csv is graduate data over time (from https://www.nsf.gov/statistics/srvydoctorates/)